Lucy-Forrest-Lab/AlignMe/Running.md

 probabilities.
 Any scale/profile/matrix defined later in the similarity score file, (e.g. coil probability and hydrophobicity) will not be subject to this penalty scheme.
 In addition, if these five flags are provided, both termini gap penalties must also be provided.
+This scheme corresponds to the "6 penalties" option on the webserver, and is used in AlignMe Fast, PS, and PST modes.

 #### Alignment Algorithm
 The user has the option to change the algorithm being used for the